 Dyson developed and marketed their own clean air, high speed hand dryer, the Airblade, which gained NSF approval.
-The Mitsubishi Jet Towel and Jet Towel Smart are now both NSF certified.
+The Mitsubishi Electric Jet Towel Slim and Jet Towel Smart are now both NSF certified.
 They also have an antibacterial resin injected into their plastic parts.

 Other hand dryer manufacturers have incorporated HEPA filters and antibacterial surface protection and some have even innovated further.